 By Trijit Mallick from BudgetTravelBuff

 Located just 11 miles from Waikiki, Hanauma Bay is a paradise for a snorkeling adventure.
 Local public buses and taxis are available from Waikiki.
 It is really amazing seeing the beautiful fishes on the reefs in Hanauma Bay.
 Even if you are not a great swimmer, you should try snorkeling here as the water is comparatively calm.
 Just stay where you are comfortable and watch the gigantic fish.
-You will get to see different wildlife species in the bay, including Butterfly Fish, Green Sea Turtles, Tang, Triggerfish, and numerous Parrotfish.
+You will see different wildlife species in the bay, including Butterfly Fish, Green Sea Turtles, Tang, Triggerfish, and Parrotfish.
 Jellyfish and Moray eels can also be found.

 Hanauma Bay is a beautiful snorkeling spot and state park.
 There is a certain limit of viewers per day as it is under conservation.
 Reservation is a must, and tickets become available from 7 am two days prior to the visit.

 Hanauma Bay is absolutely gorgeous, but it might be crowded on summer weekends.
 But that won’t stop you from enjoying the surrounding views of the bay.
 It is recommended to reach there early in the morning.
-The unique environment, the harmless fish with no fear for close-up pictures, and the gorgeous landscape are a must-see in Hawaii.
+The unique environment, the harmless fish without fear for close-up pictures, and the gorgeous landscape are a must-see in Hawaii.

 I won’t say Hanauma Bay is the cheapest place in The USA, as you have to pay $25 to enter the state park.
 In addition, $3 for parking if you have a car.